ThomasVrancken/info9023-mlops/directed_work/02_cloud_data/README.md

 gcloud config set project YOUR-PROJECT-ID
 ```

 **Important:** After switching projects, you may see a quota mismatch warning when running Python code.
-If this happens, see the troubleshooting section in **Section 2 (Authentication)** below.
+If this happens, see the troubleshooting section in the **Authentication** section below.

-## 2. Authentication
+#### 1.3.4.
+Authentication

-Before accessing GCP services from Python, you need to authenticate.
+Before accessing GCP services, you need to authenticate.
 For local development, run:

 ```bash
 gcloud auth application-default login
 ```

 This opens a browser for authentication and saves credentials locally.
-Google Cloud Python libraries will automatically use these credentials.
+The Google Cloud Python libraries (SDK) will automatically use these credentials.
 No extra configuration needed in your code.

 You can verify it worked with:
 ```bash
 gcloud auth application-default print-access-token
 ```

-**Troubleshooting authentication:**

-If you encounter authentication errors when running Python code:
-1. Make sure you're in the correct project: `gcloud config get-value project`
+**How authentication flows from CLI to SDK:**

+The activated account will automatically be used by the Python SDK's client (the libraries you use in your Python code).
+This means:

-2. Re-run the authentication: `gcloud auth application-default login`
+1. You authenticate with `gcloud auth application-default login`
-3. If you switched projects, update the quota project: `gcloud auth application-default set-quota-project YOUR-PROJECT-ID`
+2. Your credentials are saved locally
+3. When you create a client in Python (e.g., `storage.Client()`), it automatically picks up these credentials
+4. No need to manually configure credentials in your code

+Alternatively, you can configure the client to use another account (see the troubleshooting section below).

 **Check which account you're authenticated with:**
 ```bash